edrewitz/WxData/docs/rdps.md

 1) final_forecast_hour (Integer) - Default = 84.
 The final forecast hour the user wishes to download.
 The RDPS goes out to 84 hours.
 For those who wish to have a shorter dataset, they may set final_forecast_hour to a value lower than
-    84 by the nereast increment of 6 hours.
+    84 by the nereast increment of 1 hour.

 2) step (Integer) - Default=1.
 Increment in forecast hours (Default=1hrly).